Pepperstone vs Admiral Markets Comparison

 Which broker offers more trading platforms?

-For trading platforms Pepperstone supports a Desktop Platform (Windows), cTrader and DupliTrade, whereas Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows)., neither have ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Pepperstone offers a Desktop Platform (Windows), cTrader and DupliTrade, whereas Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows).
+Neither have ZuluTrade

 Does Pepperstone offer MetaTrader?
 Does Admiral Markets offer MetaTrader?

 Both Pepperstone and Admiral Markets offer the whole MetaTrader suite, which consists of both MetaTrader 4 and MetaTrader 5.
 If you’re new to MetaTrader 4 here’s our educational guide on how to use MT4.